CNelias/IntegerIB.jl/README.md

 ```
 Rows are clusters and columns correspond to the input categories.
 The result is the probability `p(t|x)` of a category belonging to a given cluster.
 Since most of the probabilities are very low, ```print_results``` **sets every `p(t|x)` > 0.1 to 1, 0 otherwise** for ease of readability (see further usage for more options).
 #### example:
-Here is a concrete example with the bach chorales dataset.
-The input categories are the 7 chord function from classical harmony.
+Here is a concrete example with a dataset chorales from Bach.
+The input categories are the 7 types of diatonic chords described in classical music theory.
 ```Julia
 bach = CSV.read("..\\data\\bach_histogram")
 pxy = Matrix(bach)./sum(Matrix(bach))